You want smart political talk without the meltdowns?

 Pay attention.

-Abby Lowell.
+Abby Lowe.

-Abby Lowe got off John Edwards, he got off Senator Menendez.
+Abby Lowe got off John Edwards.

-Not easy trials tasks, but he did it.
+Not easy trials, tasks, but he did it.

 He's really good at his job.